Skip to content

 | (0) | Free

-Security scanner for VS Code workspaces.
-Detects invisible Unicode attacks, malicious tasks, dangerous configurations, AI supply chain threats, and compromised extensions.
-Protect your dev environment.
+Malware and security scanner for VS Code workspaces.
+Detects invisible Unicode attacks, malicious tasks, compromised extensions, prompt injection in AI agent configs (Copilot, Claude, Cursor), and supply chain threats.

 Installation